SongWZ3214/AI_teammate/README.md

 ## During experiment

 # Special Notes
 1. The experiments were originally conducted in **Chinese**.
-Involved prompts were translated to English in this repository.
+Involved prompts in this repository are translated versions.
 2. The experiments originally used the **GPT-4 turbo model**, which can be deprecated in future update.